JUGDortmund/Tar/README.md

 ## Login

-When starting the application in a profiles that uses the dummyLdapService (like _localDev_, _dev_ or _stage_), the authentication is using a local user management with defined users in _dummy-user.yaml_.
+When starting the application in a profile that uses the dummyLdapService (like _localDev_, _dev_ or _stage_), the authentication is using a local user management with defined users in _dummy-user.yaml_.
 There are only three users "user1", "user2" and "supervisor" with password "login".
 When using other profiles, the LDAP-authentication is required and a group-mapping to application authorities in the _group-mapping.yaml_ has to be configured.